rvbglas/lcdi2c/README.md

 Linux kernel module for alphanumeric LCDs on HD44780 and I2C expander attached.
 Module supports LCDs with PCF8574 based expanders attached.

-Default donfiguration and makefile adapted for OpenWRT/LEDE.
+Default configuration and makefile adapted for OpenWRT/LEDE, tested on Onion Omega2 (Mediatek MT7688).

 The module requires kernel version 3.x or higher, access to I2C bus on destination machine (module was tested on RaspberryPI 2 with kernel 4.1 and i2c_bcm2708 already loaded).